 Adirondack Mountain Club, Northville-Placid Trail Chapter, Board (Treasurer)

-- “How to Handle Equal Employment Opportunity Commission Investigations,” Practicing Law Institute (2022), Co-authored with Edward Young and Jurate Schwartz
+- “How to Handle Equal Employment Opportunity Commission Investigations,” Practicing Law Institute (forthcoming, 2023), Co-authored with Edward Young and Jurate Schwartz

 - “A Dozen Years of Pyett: A Win for Unionized Workplace Dispute Resolution,” ABA Journal of Labor & Employment Law (2022), Co-authored with Paul Salvatore